-Mitigation Measures Timing and Methods Responsible Parties action or set of actions, and are quantified using appropriate, accurate, and conservative methodologies that account for all GHG emissions sources, GHG sinks, and GHG reservoirs within the offset project boundary and account for uncertainty and the potential for activity-shifting leakage and market-shifting leakage.
-[17 CCR 95802] b.
-"Additional" means, in the context of offset credits, greenhouse gas emission reductions or removals that exceed any greenhouse gas reduction or removals otherwise required by law, regulation or legally binding mandate, and that exceed any greenhouse gas reductions or removals that would otherwise occur in a conservative business-as-usual scenario.
-[17 CCR 95802] c.
-"Permanent" means in the context of offset credits, either that GHG reductions and GHG removal enhancements are not reversible, or when GHG reductions and GHG removal enhancements may be reversible, that mechanisms are in place to replace any reversed GHG emission reductions and GHG removal enhancements to ensure that all credited reductions endure for at least 100 years.
-[17 CCR 95802] d.
-"Quantifiable" means in the context of offset credits, the ability to accurately measure and calculate GHG reductions or GHG removal enhancements relative to a project baseline in a reliable and replicable manner for all GHG emission sources, GHG sinks, or GHG reservoirs included within the offset project boundary, while accounting for uncertainty and activity-shifting leakage and market-shifting leakage [17 CCR 95802] .
-"Verifiable" means that a non-California offset project is located in a state that has laws and regulations equivalent to or stricter as California's with respect to ensuring the validity of offsets and an Offset Project Data Report assertion is well documented and transparent such that it lends itself to an objective review by an accredited verification body.
+Mitigation Measures Timing and Methods Responsible Parties action or set of actions, and are quantified using appropriate accurate, and conservative methodologies that account for a GHG emissions sources, GHG sinks, and GHG reservoirs with the offset project boundary and account for uncertainty and potential for activity-shifting leakage and market-shifting leakage.
+[17 CCR 95802] e, Ill in the b.
+"Additional" means, in the context of offset credits, greenhour gas emission reductions or removals that exceed any greenh gas reduction or removals otherwise required by law, regula or legally binding mandate, and that exceed any greenhouse reductions or removals that would otherwise occur in a conservative business-as-usual scenario.
+[17 CCR 95802] use nouse ation gas c.
+"Permanent" means in the context of offset credits, either th GHG reductions and GHG removal enhancements are not reversible, or when GHG reductions and GHG removal enhancements may be reversible, that mechanisms are in pl to replace any reversed GHG emission reductions and GHG removal enhancements to ensure that all credited reduction endure for at least 100 years.
+[17 CCR 95802] at ace Is d.
+"Quantifiable" means in the context of offset credits, the abil accurately measure and calculate GHG reductions or GHG removal enhancements relative to a project baseline in a rel and replicable manner for all GHG emission sources, GHG siz or GHG reservoirs included within the offset project bounda while accounting for uncertainty and activity-shifting leakage and market-shifting leakage [17 CCR 95802] ity to iable nks, ry, ge e.
+"Verifiable" means that a non-California offset project is localing a state that has laws and regulations equivalent to or strice as California's with respect to ensuring the validity of offsets an Offset Project Data Report assertion is well documented a transparent such that it lends itself to an objective review by accredited verification body.
 [17 CCR 95802] f.
-"Enforceable" means the authority for the offset purchaser to hold the offset provider liable and to take appropriate action if any of the above requirements are not met. [adapted from definition in 17 CCR 95802 for use in this measure] "The state of the legal instrument or contract that defines exclusive ownership and the legal instrument can be enforced within the legal system of the State of California.
+"Enforceable" means the authority for the offset purchashold the offset provider liable and to take appropriate action any of the above requirements are not met. [adapted from definition in 17 CCR 95802 for use in this measure] ated cter s and and y an ser to n if